 Study on the sustainability of the bYo yoga mat

-yoga and sustainability
+Yoga and sustainability

 The study setting

-Consideration of the CO2 equivalents
+Consideration of CO2 equivalents

 Comparison with other materials

-Properties of the material cork
+Properties of the cork material

 In principle, sequestration is taken into account in the results of these studies.
-This means that the CO₂ effect of the entire cork forest is included in the calculations.
+This means that the CO₂ effect of the entire cork forest stand is included in the calculations.
 According to another study, however, it is questionable whether and to what extent sequestration should be taken into account.

 The material alone is not decisive

-The weight of origin
+The weighting of origin

-Transport routes
+Transportation routes

-How do you weight the high total output compared to the low output per kg of product?
-It becomes difficult to find the right approach, but when comparing different transport routes, we used the supposedly cheaper one per kg of freight (this means that we classified products from Asia as even cheaper in comparison, although in our opinion the lower value depending kg of cargo is not necessarily an indication that the sea route is sustainable).
+So how do you weight the high total emissions compared to the low emissions per kg of product?
+It is difficult to find the right approach, but we have used the supposedly cheaper per kg of freight when comparing different transport routes (this means that we have classified products from Asia as even cheaper in comparison, although in our opinion the lower value per kg of freight is not necessarily an indication that the sea route is sustainable).

 bYo is carbon negative!

-With the result, we feel confirmed in our values of developing sports products in harmony with our environment.
+The result confirms our values of developing sports products in harmony with our environment.

 1 https://kork.de/wp-content/uploads/2019/12/Von_der_Korkeiche_zum_Kork.pdf